Skip to main

 We know films are powerful storytellers!
 As you review the lists, be sure to check the appropriate age/grade levels.

-The U.S. and the Holocaust,” from PBS
+The U.S. and the Holocaust,(Open Link in new tab)” from PBS

 We hope these resources will support the work you do teaching about the Holocaust, anti-semitism, fascism, and so much more.
 Thank you for the work you do for children and families.